PRUGNI – Italian Plums

 [We believe raccoons have despoiled our tree.]

-6. Catherine Smith says:
+5. Catherine Smith

 They look good enough to eat!
 Our own plums this year are HUGE; they are compared (in size) to a stick of butter on my blog if you care to look.
 When we’ve eaten our fill I pit them, freezing them for later on waffles.
 Also I make plum sauce for Thai salad rolls.
 We are into squirreling away food for the winter since it is almost here and lasts until summer.